MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-oath-tokens.md

 ## Hardware OATH tokens (preview)

-Microsoft Entra ID supports the use of OATH-TOTP SHA--256 and SHA-1 tokens that refresh codes every 30 or 60 seconds.
+Microsoft Entra ID supports the use of OATH-TOTP SHA-1 and SHA-256 tokens that refresh codes every 30 or 60 seconds.
 Customers can purchase these tokens from the vendor of their choice.
-Hardware OATH tokens are available for users with a Microsoft Entra ID P1 or P2 license.

 Microsoft Entra ID has a new Microsoft Graph API in preview for Azure and Azure for US Government clouds.